ory/examples-archive/full-stack/README.md

 If you intend to run a system based on this example in production, be aware that none of the ports (except the Oathkeeper Proxy) should be exposed directly to the open internet, as some of the endpoint expose administrative features.

+## Configuration

+This set up loads several configuration files located in [./config](./config):

+* OAuth 2.0 Clients for ORY Hydra:
+  * `consumer-app.json`: This client allows the [consumer app](../apps/consumer) to request an OAuth 2.0 Access Token from the end user.
+  * `example-auth-code-flow.json`: This client allows you to run the `hydra token user --client-id example-auth-code --client-secret secret --endpoint http://localhost:4444` command.
+  * `introspection-app.json`: This client allows the resource server to perform the OAuth 2.0 Token Introspection flow.
+  * `oathkeeper.json`: This client allows ORY Oathkeeper to perform the OAuth 2.0 Token Introspection flow.
+  * `keto.json`: This client allows ORY Keto to perform the OAuth 2.0 Token Introspection flow.
+* Access Control Policies for ORY Keto:
+  * `blog-foobar.json`: This policy allows the user `foo@bar.com` (this is the user from the exemplary login provider) to perform `blog:read` on resource `blog:posts:1`.
+The goal of this policy is to show how the ORY Keto Warden API works when implemented at the [resource server](../apps/resource-server).
+  * `blog-peter.json`: This is another policy for an exemplary user `peter` and is also used at the exemplary [resource server](../apps/resource-server).
+* Access Rules for ORY Oathkeeper:
+  * `resource-server.json`: This access rule defines how the [`/oathkeeper` endpoint of the resource server](../apps/resource-server/routes/oathkeeper.js) is being accessed.